firebadnofire/yt-dlp-utils/README.md

 If it is valid, running it clones the repo to /tmp then installs from there.

 The repo will automatically be removed from /tmp so no user interaction necessary.

+If the script's SHA256 signature doesn't match, it is deleted.

 #### Manual:
 ```